-Fig 8 Different light conditions during a) morning, b) noon and c) late afternoon, results in different frame roughness's and different detection performances. c) Wood position can highly affect the quality of detection.
+Figure 8.
+Different light conditions during (a) morning, (b) noon, and (c) late afternoon result in different frame roughnesses and different detection performances. (c) Wood position can highly affect the quality of detection.
 Pieces that are passing in front of the camera are detected much better than the pieces far from the camera.

-Detection is also strongly affected by the frame 'roughness', defined here as the variation in light over small distances in the frame.
-The change in light is important for the recognition of wood objects, but light roughness can also occur when there is a region with relatively light pixels due to something such as reflection of the surface of the water, and dark roughness can occur when there is a region with relatively dark pixels due to something such as shadows from the surface water waves or surrounding vegetation.
-Detecting wood is typically more difficult around light roughness, which results in false negatives, while the color-map of a darker surface is often close to that of wood, which results in false positives.
-Both of these conditions can be seen in Fig 8 which is highlighted in Fig 8.a.
-In general, the frame roughness increases in windy days or when there is an obstacle in the flow, such as downstream of the bridge pier in the current case.
+which results in false negatives, while the color map of a darker surface is often close to that of wood, which results in false positives.
+Both of these conditions can be seen in Fig. 8 (highlighted in Fig. 8a).
+In general, the frame roughness increases on windy days or when there is an obstacle in the flow, such as downstream of the bridge pier in the current case.
 The light roughness was calculated for the current study by defining a light intensity threshold and calculating the ratio of pixels of higher value among the frame.
 The dark roughness is calculated in the same way, but in this case the pixels less than the threshold were counted.
 In this work thresholds equal to 0.9 and 0.4 were used for light and dark roughness, respectively.

-The oblique view of the camera means that the distance of the wood piece from the camera is another important factor in detection (Fig 8.c).
-The effect of distance on detection interacts with wood length, i.e.

-shorter pieces of wood that are not detectable near the camera may not be detectable toward the far bank due to the pixel size variation (Ghaffarian et al., 2020).
-Moreover, if a piece of wood passes through a region with high roughness (Fig 8.c) or amongst bushes or trees (Fig 8.c right hand side) it is more likely that the software is unable to detect it.
-In our case, one day of video record could not be analyzed due to the presence of a spider that moved around in front of the camera.
+The oblique view of the camera means that the distance of the wood piece from the camera is another important factor in detection (Fig. 8c).
+The effect of distance on detection interacts with wood length; i.e., shorter pieces of wood that are not detectable near the camera may not be detectable toward the far bank due to the pixel size variation (Ghaffarian et al., 2020).
+Moreover, if a piece of wood passes through a region with high roughness (Fig. 8c) or amongst bushes or trees (Fig. 8c, right-hand side) it is more likely that the software is unable to detect it.
+In our case, 1 d of video record could not be analyzed due to the presence of a spider that moved around in front of the camera.

 Flow discharge is another key variable in wood detection.
 Increasing flow discharge generally means that water levels are higher, which brings wood close to the near bank of the river closer to the camera.
 This change can make small pieces of wood more visible, but it also reduces the angle between the camera position and pixels, which makes wood farther from the camera harder to see.
 High flows also tend to increase surface waves and velocity, which can increase the roughness of the frame and lead to the wood being intermittently submerged or obscured.
-More suspended sediment is carried during high flows which can change water surface color and increase the opacity of the water.
+More suspended sediment is carried during high flows, which can change water surface color and increase the opacity of the water.

-5.2.
-Detection performance
+5.2 Detection performance

-Automatic detection software performance was evaluated based on the event based TP, FP, and FN raw numbers and the precision (PR) and recall rates (RR) using the default parameters in the software.
+Automatic detection software performance was evaluated based on the event based TP, FP, and FN raw numbers as well as the precision (PR) and recall rates (RR) using the default parameters in the software.
 On average, manual annotation resulted in the detection of approximately twice as many wood pieces as the detection software (Table 3).
 Measured over all the events, RR = 29%, which indicates that many wood objects were not detected by the software, while among detected objects about 36% were false detections (PR = 64%).